SFORNO

 Appearance: Bright ruby red color with garnet reflections.

-Nose: Clear aromas of black fruits such as blackcurrant and blackberry, accompanied by subtle herbaceous notes and a slight hint of pepper.
+Nose: Clear aromas of black fruits such as currant and blackberry, accompanied by subtle herbaceous notes and a light hint of pepper.

-Palate: Smooth entry with round tannins.
-It has a medium body with good fruit persistence and a clean, spicy finish.
+Palate: Gentle entry with round tannins.
+Medium-bodied with good persistence of fruit and a clean, spicy finish.

 3. Wine Architecture